MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. Launch the web service execution tests:
    + On Machine Learning Server 9.3, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges and run this command specifying the web service name and version:
      ```
+     # Authenticate with the CLI if you haven't already
+     az login --mls

      az ml admin diagnostic service --name <service-name> --version <version>
      ```
-     1. If you haven't authenticated yet, you are prompted to authenticate. @Heidi

    + On earlier versions:
      1. [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).